 To address the challenges of heterogeneous computation, Qi et al. \cite{qi2022fedbkd} introduced bidirectional knowledge distillation to facilitate efficient and scalable onboard deployment for modulation classification in IoT-edge systems in federated learning framework.
 The proposed knowledge distillation approach of multi-teacher knowledge distillation, where the global network was regarded as a student network that unifies the heterogeneous knowledge from multiple teacher networks, enabled lightweight model updates by transferring essential insights between local and global models, minimizing communication costs and reducing memory and computational demands on devices.

-Overall, knowledge distillation is crucial for onboard deployment as it creates lightweight models that approximate the accuracy of larger counterparts while reducing memory, computational demands, and inference latency.
-By transferring "soft" labels from a teacher model, it encodes rich inter-class relationships, enabling efficient deployment in resource-constrained environments.
-This is especially vital for real-time applications like autonomous vehicles, where fast, localized decision-making is essential.
+Overall, Knowledge distillation provides a principled framework for training compact models capable of retaining the predictive performance of larger architectures while reducing memory, computational demands, and inference latency.
+By transferring soft labels from a teacher model, it encodes rich inter-class relationships, enabling efficient deployment in resource-constrained environments.
+This feature is essential for real-time applications, such as autonomous vehicles, where rapid, localized decision-making is crucial.
 Furthermore, distillation allows flexible deployment across diverse devices by optimizing student models for specific capabilities, enhancing performance in heterogeneous environments.
 It also supports continual learning by enabling incremental updates without full retraining, reducing computational overhead.
 In summary, knowledge distillation ensures efficient, adaptive, and high-performing onboard models that are adaptable to the constraints of edge and embedded systems.